travelaudience/kubernetes-nexus/docs/admin/configuring-nexus-proxy.md

 1. Adjust the values of `AUTH_CACHE_TTL` and `SESSION_TTL` according to one's needs.
    * Further description of these variables can be found [here](https://github.com/travelaudience/nexus-proxy#environment-variables).

+**ATTENTION:** The value of the `NEXUS_RUT_HEADER` variable must match the value defined in the "_HTTP Header Name_" field of the "_Rut Auth_" capability in the Nexus configuration.
+If one has chosen a different value in step (3) above, one must also update the value of this variable accordingly.

 ## Deploying